 Anti-D (also known as Rho(D) immune globulin intravenous or anti-D IGIV) is a blood product consisting of antibodies to the RH factor on red blood cells.
-It achieves a temporary rise in the platelet count in about 80 percent of people and occasionally has a longer-term effect 1.
-First licensed in March, 1995, for the treatment of ITP, the anti-D products of Cangene (WinRho SDF) and CSL Behring (Rhophylac) are approved by the FDA.
+It achieves a temporary rise in the platelet count in about 80 percent of people and occasionally has a longer-term effect.1 Anti-D products were first licensed in March, 1995 for the treatment of ITP.
 The product is used in both children and adults.

 Following a treatment with anti-D, the patient's RH positive red blood cells link to the anti-D antibodies and the anti-body coated red blood cells are then removed in the spleen.
 Since red blood cells are eliminated, the process often causes a mild anemia.
 However, it is usually successful in keeping the antibody-coated platelets of the ITP patient in circulation.

 For the product to be safe and effective, the patient must be RH positive, have a spleen, and not be anemic or deficient in IgA.
 The ITP Consensus Report recommends that doctors determine the patient’s blood group, do a direct antiglobulin test (DAT) to check for antibodies against red blood cells that may already be present, and do a reticulocyte count to test the rate of red cell production before administering anti-D.6